Heads up: this article is only relevant for U.S. businesses.

-- Classes that improve skills in your field
+- Classes that improve or maintain skills in your field

-- Workshops to increase your expertise and skills
+- Workshops to increase or maintain your expertise and skills

 Note that if the class or workshop is local, you are able to deduct the cost of traveling from your place of work to the location of the class or workshop.
 If you’re required to travel in order to take a class, you can deduct travel expenses in the same way that you would deduct general business travel.

 If you have employees working for your business, you can choose to offer an educational assistance program, with your business paying the cost of employee training and education.
 If you cover these costs, you can claim them as fringe benefits.
 In order to deduct these expenses, they need to be reasonably related to your business.

 Also, note that the IRS says some educational expenses cannot be deducted and labels them personal education expenses.
 These educational expenses include those that are necessary to meet the minimum educational requirements and qualify you for your present employment, trade, or business.

 Classes or workshops are deductible in many cases, but not if they qualify you for a new career or are simply outside the realm of your business.
 For example, taking law classes in the evening in order to become adept at contracts for your business is generally not a deductible expense.
 Although this new skill could very well improve your business, this skill improvement is not required of the business and not expressly required of law, or regulation.